umbraco/UmbracoDocs/Tutorials/Multilanguage-Setup/index.md

 # Creating a Multilingual Site

-In Umbraco 8 and above, you can use **language variants** to setup a multilingual site. **Language Variants** allows you to vary content by culture so you can allow a content node to exist in several languages.
-This tutorial explains how to make the site multilingual by making variations of our content.
+In Umbraco 8 and above, you can use **language variants** to setup a multilingual site. **Language Variants** allows you to have variants of the same content all under the same project.
+Basically, if you open a page and a language variant is enabled, you will see the option to switch the language from the drop-down list.
+Additionally, you can view or input the translated content.

+This tutorial explains how to set-up a basic multilingual website.

 ## Adding a new language